PhilippeThunderbolt/PackOS/README.md

 For questions, suggestions, or issues:

-- Post a question on the "Expanse Cosplay" Facebook group
+- Post a question on the "The Expanse Cosplay" Facebook group
 - Open an issue in this repository
 - Or contact me via GitHub: https://github.com/PhiliipeThunderbolt